-Develop the knowledge and skills to create games and apps with the latest software technology and industry best practices, as well as relevant business and marketing skills.
+Develop knowledge of the latest software technology and industry best practices required to create games and apps, as well as relevant business and marketing skills.

 - Part or full-time